BMW 2 Series (G42): M2 (G87)

 In October 2022, BMW revealed the second generation of the high-performance M2, with sales beginning in 2023.
 Like its predecessor, it is rear-wheel-drive only and has both manual and automatic transmissions.
 It uses the twin-turbo S58 engine, which has been detuned compared to the M3 and M4 models.

+Safety

+Engine

+In 2025 the BMW M2 G87 Competition comes in two variants, manual and automatic transmission.
+It is powered by a 3.0-litre M Twin-Turbocharged Inline-6 engine (2993 cc) that produces an amazing 473 bhp and 600 Nm of torque.